 Now, Hussain’s team has created a corrugated array comprising thin, rigid silicon segments using so-called interdigitated back contact solar cells.
 The segments are interconnected by screen-printed aluminum contacts.
 These contacts are positioned at the rear to optimize light absorption at the front of the solar cell and facilitate any modifications of the active silicon material.
 The array can bend and adopt various configurations, such as zigzags and bifacial structures, without cracking or losing its power conversion efficiency.

 Starting from large-area crystalline silicon solar cells, the researchers etched a small portion of the cells into 140-micrometer-thick strips, while keeping the thickness of the remaining portion above 240 micrometers.
-“This allowed us to lower the bending radius of the cell to 140 micrometers while retaining the efficiency of the bulk (18%), record achievements for both silicon solar cell efficiency and bendability,” says lead author Rabab Bahabry, a graduating doctoral student from Saudi Arabia who received her bachelor’s degree in physics from King Abdulaziz University.
+“This allowed us to lower the bending radius of the cell to 140 micrometers while retaining the efficiency of the bulk (18 percent), record achievements for both silicon solar cell efficiency and bendability,” says lead author Rabab Bahabry, a graduating doctoral student from Saudi Arabia who received her bachelor’s degree in physics from King Abdulaziz University.

 The researchers demonstrated that a series of five corrugated solar cells lit up multicolored light-emitting diodes.
 They also wrapped the cells around a glass mug to power a miniature humidity detection system placed on a plant leaf.
 When exposed to light from a desk lamp and humid conditions, the system turned on an LED and sent a notification to a smartphone.